Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-Form I-864A is a legally binding contract between a sponsor and a household member.
-The household member agrees to contribute their income to assist the sponsor in financially supporting a sponsored immigrant.
+Form I-864A establishes a legal agreement between a sponsor and a household member.
+The household member commits to using their income to assist the sponsor in financially supporting a sponsored immigrant.

 Quick answers